Jefferies Financial Group Research Analysts Increase Earnings Estimates for Senior plc (OTCMKTS:SNIRF)

-Senior plc (OTCMKTS:SNIRF) – Analysts at Jefferies Financial Group lifted their FY2023 earnings per share estimates for shares of Senior in a research note issued to investors on Monday, March 8th.
-Jefferies Financial Group analyst A. Douglas now anticipates that the company will earn $0.10 per share for the year, up from their prior estimate of $0.09.
+Senior plc (OTCMKTS:SNIRF) – Research analysts at Jefferies Financial Group raised their FY2023 earnings estimates for Senior in a research note issued to investors on Monday, March 8th.
+Jefferies Financial Group analyst A. Douglas now forecasts that the company will post earnings per share of $0.10 for the year, up from their prior forecast of $0.09.

-Separately, Zacks Investment Research upgraded shares of Senior from a “sell” rating to a “hold” rating in a report on Tuesday, February 23rd.
+Separately, Zacks Investment Research upgraded shares of Senior from a “sell” rating to a “hold” rating in a research note on Tuesday, February 23rd.

 Senior plc designs, manufactures, and markets high-technology components and systems for the principal original equipment producers in the aerospace, defense, land vehicle, and power and energy markets worldwide.
 The company operates in two divisions, Aerospace and Flexonics.
 The Aerospace division offers high-pressure and low-pressure engineered ducting systems, engineered control bellows, assemblies, and sensors; precision-machined and fabricated engine components; fluid systems ducting and control products; and precision-machined airframe components and assemblies.